jrief/django-formset/docs/source/model-form.rst

 	            ...

 In a real world application, please remember to check if the current user has proper add-, change- and delete permissions.
-The Django views running inside this documenation use the session-ID to assign saved objects to their users.
+The Django views running inside this documentation use the session-ID to assign saved objects to their users.

 .. note:: The list view is not handled explicitly here, because it doesn't differ compared to a